UK says home-grown cancer pill too costly to use

 The drug works by decreasing production of testosterone that would stimulate cancer cells to continue growing.
 It is designed for use in combination with the steroid prednisone in patients with late-stage castration-resistant prostate cancer who have received prior chemotherapy treatment.

-Johann de Bono from the ICR told a conference in Milan in 2010 the survival gain it offered compared favorably with that seen with Roche's Herceptin in breast cancer.
+Johann de Bono from the ICR told a conference in Milan in 2010 the survival gain it offered compared favourably with that seen with Roche's Herceptin in breast cancer.